-Radio telemetry studies were conducted in the mainstem Susitna River between Talkeetna and Devil Canyon.
+Radio telemetry studies were conducted in the mainstem Susitna River between rear in salt water, and return to Talkeetna and Devil Canyon.

 Low frequency radio transmitters were placed in the stomachs of adult salmon collected at two fishwheel sites near Curry and Talkeetna.
 These radio-tagged fish were tracked by boat and aircraft during their migration and spawning.